 Get a Tour of the City Via Tuk Tuk

 Once you check in to your place you are staying you can hop in a Tuk Tuk (the 3 wheeled vehicles popular around Asia) and ask your driver for a tour of the sights of the city.
-You could also opt for a more organized tour but if you find a good Tuk Tuk driver your personal drive by tour can be just as good!
+You could also opt for a more organized tour but a personal Tuk Tuk driver is great if you want to stop off quickly and take some photos!

 704 Galle Road | Colombo 00300, Sri Lanka